springernature/frontend-playbook/CONTRIBUTING.md

 ### Publicising your changes

-A bot notifies the #frontend Slack room when work is merged, because changes to the playbook are relevant to all Front-End developers at Springer Nature.
+A bot notifies the #frontend Slack room when work is merged, because changes to the playbook are relevant to all Frontend developers at Springer Nature.

 We hope the wider development community will be interested in the work we have committed here.
 We welcome feedback and involvement from all - so feel free to link to your latest contribution on Twitter, or your social media platform of choice.